 Today, a child may be eligible to recover damages if they are seriously injured in an act of violence at school.
 In the case of Claire Davis, an investigation found major failures by school administration and the district.

-You may be able to sue if your child is seriously injured at school or at a school-sanctioned event.
+Therefore, you may be able to sue if your child is seriously injured at school or at a school-sanctioned event.

 According to state law, the school district must show how it tried to prevent the violent event that resulted in serious bodily harm.
 A school can be held liable for up to $350,000 if a court finds it was negligent.
 Damages increase with the number of victims.

-If your child has was injured, talk with a Robinson & Henry litigation lawyer who is well-versed in Colorado law.
+Furthermore, if your child has was injured, talk with a Robinson & Henry litigation lawyer who is well-versed in Colorado law.

 Push for Criminal Charges